respins/repins.io-dev/README.md

 ## Respins.io
-Respins.io is a toolbox & toolkit based and meant for development within casino industry, whereas normally needing multi-systemed setup and more often then not you will not be able to locally/offline develop as relying on many aspects that are usually online.
+Respins.io is a toolbox based and meant for development within casino industry, whereas normally needing multi-system setup and more often then not you will not be able to locally/offline develop as relying on many aspects that are usually online.

 In our case we are using and enforcing methods as used by BlueOcean.com, Softswiss.com etc. on their productional casino's - however this in contrary to the prior mentioned this should be used without malicious intent or any fraud activities.

 Main goal is to combine (in package form) the following 3 industry areas within a single toolbox that you can fire up whenever and within minutes:

- - **Game Provider (gamedev-level)**: We are emulating real games in this project to retain the most authenticate technical experience
+ - **Game Provider (gamedeveloper-level)**
+    In this project we are emulating provider's slotmachine & iGaming products to retain the most authenticate technical experience.
+These are in seperated, per-provider, packaged up for you to implement - these guide as example for your own games to easily setup your own dev area.

+ - **Aggregation (distribution-level)**
- - **Aggregation (distribution-level)**: Emulating the technical link between the game-provider and the casino by relaying the info back and forth between the two.
+    Emulating the technical link between the game-provider and the casino by relaying the info back and forth between the two.

+ - **Operator (casino-level)**
- - **Operator (casino-level)**: Think of casino-level adding/subtracting to balance based, authentication scaffolding and hopefully in time I can focus more on this area as I do enjoy this personally the most to develop & create, but as all is open source it's depending on what people want/need and how many of you guys will contribute to this project & community
+    Think of casino-level adding/subtracting to balance based, authentication scaffolding and hopefully in time I can focus more on this area as I do enjoy this personally the most to develop & create, but as all is open source it's depending on what people want/need and how many of you guys will contribute to this project & community

 This is a project actively in the making and completely free of charge & open-source.
 Visit [www.respins.io](https://respins.io) for more information on how you can participate development.

-Some included tech-stack:
- - PHP Backend (Laravel)
- - Minio
- - Maria DB
- - Redis
- - Selenium (browser emulation)
- - Socketti & Pusher (nodejs/websocket)
- - Envoy
+## Future
+In future I would want to build more in regards to (open) or semi-open (freemium) sourced casino software (operator side).

+However in meantime I plan myself to release continued free of charge snippets & modules while providing free support to anyone needing help on setup and whatsoever through our community links, check [www.respins.io](https://respins.io)

-## Modules
+## Tech
 Initial setup is to try and package up as much as possible so that it becomes easy to lightweight opt-in specific features & moduels you actually need.
 Though however due to increasing lack of motivation to keep re-create the same (before being able to start with fun bit), I will be putting packaged in following setup:

 - "respins-laravel"